 The UK will normally accept the formal validity (i.e., of the document itself) of a will drawn under the laws of the deceased's domicile, nationality or place of residence at the time of making the will or at death.
 In England and Wales, the requirement is that the testator sign at the end of the will in the presence of two witnesses, who must sign in his or her presence and in the presence of each other.
-In Scotland, the testator must sign every page in the presence of one independent witness.
+In Scotland, the testator must subscribe the will and sign every page in the presence of one independent witness, who must also sign his or her presence.
 A will can generally be revoked and replaced, save in limited circumstances where mutual wills have been written.